 Situation #2: You have the type of work that’s low-key after Christmas.

 In most industries the time after Christmas is pretty slow and quiet.
 You might even have saved all your vacation for the end of the year.
 This can be a really ideal time to begin the GAPS Diet, not just because you have fewer obligations, but because going in to the New Year so many people resolve to make new habits for better health.
 Your coworkers probably aren’t going to be starting the GAPS Intro, but they very likely will try to lose weight, go gluten-free, or take up a new fitness regimen.
 This can make starting your new diet a lot easier because people are very understanding and supportive of people making positive health changes in the New Year.
 Of course, it’s also wonderful to start GAPS in the midst of winter because eating soups, stews, and other warm foods is very comforting and feels natural to our bodies.
 Don’t worry that you might not follow GAPS on New Year’s Eve.
 It’s one day.
-Treat yourself and go back to GAPS on January 1st.
+Have a glass of champagne and go back to where you left off with GAPS on January 1st.

 If you’re getting started on GAPS and have lots of questions like this, join my upcoming online GAPS Diet Class and get them answered while you learn the cooking too!